-Special repooling restrictions are imposed on loans repurchased under paragraph 18-3 (B)(1)(a)(2) above and that back securities issued between August 1 and December 1, 2002: (1) These loans may only be repooled once, even if the loan is sold to a new Issuer; and (2) these loans may only be repooled if (i) the loan becomes current and remains current for six months, or (ii) if the loan undergoes formal loss mitigation and is otherwise eligible to be placed in a Ginnie Mae pool.
+Special repooling restrictions are imposed on loans bought out under MBS Guide, Ch.
+18, Part 3, § B(1)(a)(2) above and that back securities issued between August 1 and December 1, 2002: (1) These loans may only be repooled once, even if the loan is sold to a new Issuer; and (2) these loans may only be repooled if (i) the loan becomes current and remains current for six months, or (ii) if the loan undergoes formal loss mitigation and is otherwise eligible to be placed in a Ginnie Mae pool.